conda/constructor/CONSTRUCT.md

 _required:_ no<br/>
 _type:_ string<br/>
-Path to an image in any common image format (`.png`, `.jpg`, `.tif`, etc.) to be used as the welcome image for the Windows installer.
+Path to an image in any common image format (`.png`, `.jpg`, `.tif`, etc.) to be used as the welcome image for the Windows and PKG installers.
-The image is re-sized to 164 x 314 pixels.
+The image is re-sized to 164 x 314 pixels on Windows and 1227 x 600 on Macos.
-By default, an image is automatically generated.
+By default, an image is automatically generated on Windows.
+On MacOS, Anaconda's logo is shown if this key is not provided.
+If you don't want a background on PKG installers, set this key to `""` (empty string).

 ## `header_image`